-Investor relations expenses were higher in Q215 compared to Q214.
-The increase is primarily attributed to the attendance to two industry investor trade shows, various investor relations publications and consultant services in the quarter.
-During the three months ended October 31, 2013, the Company reduced its discretionary expenditures and financial overheads in order to control its operating costs.
+Investor relations expenses were higher in Q115 compared to Q114.
+The increase is primarily attributed to an increase in the usage of print media during the same comparative period.
+During the three months ended July 31, 2013, the Company reduced its discretionary expenditures and financial overheads in order to control its operating costs.

-Rent expense was consistent with the same comparative prior period, Q214.
-The Company sublet its office space in March 2013 in its effort to reduce it cash burn and operating costs going forward.
+Rent expense was consistent with prior periods.
+The Company sublet its office space in March of 2013 in its effort to reduce it cash burn and operating costs going forward.
 The Company is however committed to the full lease amount, not the net for the head lease on the Vancouver office space.